A Guide to Code Audits

 • Ongoing Projects

-Continuous development and progress can introduce new vulnerabilities or inefficiencies to software.
+Continuous development can introduce new vulnerabilities or inefficiencies to software.
 Conducting audits throughout ongoing projects keeps code efficient as it evolves.
-This proactive strategy also increases your users’ confidence in your product.
+This proactive strategy also increases your users’ confidence in your digital product.

 • After Security Breaches

-If software has been compromised, a code audit helps determine how the breach occurred and offer ways to prevent it from happening again.
+If software has been compromised, a code audit helps determine how the breach occurred and offers ways to prevent it from happening again.

 Third-party components can create vulnerabilities in software.
-Code audits evaluate these elements and how they work with your codebase.
+Code audits evaluate these elements and how they interact with your codebase.

-Code audits can verify that software satisfies requirements when purchasing a business or merging with another.
+Code audits can verify that software satisfies requirements when acquiring a business or merging with another.

 The project’s nature, codebase size and available resources will affect how frequently you conduct code audits.
 Balancing attentiveness and efficiency will ensure optimal use of time and resources.